BLCM/OpenBLCMM/README.md

 - Figure out allowing the word "set" in value text?
 Understand quotes around the value, perhaps?
+- Options for changing object-opening behavior (ctrl/alt/shift-click, single/ double/triple/whatever).
+Also an option to disable links altogether?
 - Convert StringTable to use a CSV library
   - Will need some one-time conversion stuff in there, and the ability to discern between a converted version.